PUSHPAK-JAISWAL/awesome-industrial-datasets/README.md

 To add a dataset:
 1. Create a JSON file that accurately describes the dataset, following the same template as the existing datasets in the `json` folder.
-2. Place this JSON file in the `json` folder.
+2. Place this JSON file in the `json/manual` folder.

 #### Updating Documentation
 To update the documentation (Markdown and HTML files) and refresh the README: